 New From Disney Studios

-Before looking at the Too 10 List through the years, which includes some Walt Disney films, here is one more recent holiday movie that is not animated, but which contains arguments over the use of animation.
+Before looking at the Top 10 List through the years, which includes some Walt Disney films, here is one more recent holiday movie that is not animated, but contains arguments over the use of animation.

 This film is Saving Mr. Banks, which may win a few Oscars for 2013.